taagitacc/car-price-factors/README.md

 After a rough analysis of the influencing factors, a model was created with those.
 Using that model, one can estimate approximately what is the price of an ordinary middle class vehicle.

 ## Installation
+Anaconda distribution for python version 3 is the only requirement, in order to run the playbook.

 ## Conclusion
+The manufacturer of the vihicles in the price segment analyzed is not alone the only factor contributing to the price.
+It is more the comnbination of manufactorer and set of equipment or engine characteristics that determine the price.

+## Acknowledgements
+I'd like to express my gratitude to kaggle.com and all the contributers to the dataset  https://www.kaggle.com/prassanth/new-cars-price-2019 for prividing the data.